Do Nipple Piercings Affect Your Breast Health?

 Keep in mind, you will need to remove your piercing when you breastfeed as it's a choking hazard and can make it difficult for the baby to latch on.

-Can nipple piercings affect sensation?
+Can nipple piercings increase sensation?

 Many women enjoy nipple stimulation during foreplay and sex.
 In fact, a 2011 study published in the Journal of Sexual Medicine indicated nipple stimulation corresponds to the genital sensory cortex in the brain.
 Some women say nipple piercings can enhance nipple stimulation, and therefore enhance sex.